Standing T-rotation Balance

 3. 3

-Hold the position for a moment, then return to the starting position and repeat on the other side.
+Hold this rotated 'T' position for a moment, then slowly reverse the movement to return to the starting standing position.

 Related Exercises